Learn

 What is your return and exchange policy?

 We do not accept returns.
-If you love lime green turquoise, you will not want to part from your purchase.
+If you love lime green turquoise, you will not want to part from your treasure!

 How do you price turquoise?